kiing-dom/dg-portfolio/src/content/blog/solo-dev-journey-01.md

 ---
-title: "starting my solo dev journey"
+title: trying to go from €0 → €10k MRR - solo developer journey
 description: "documenting my process of building, deploying and promoting projects and trying to make money"
 date: "2025-10-15"
-published: false
+published: true
 ---

 > This blog will be structured differently than usual.
 The topic I am discussing isn't inherently techinal either.
 I just want to outline something that may well become a series of blog posts detailing my journey as a solo devloper.
+It might not be structured as it's just going to be me laying out my thoughts as best I can.

 ## why?
-For a long time I've been led to believe that I should chase a 9-5 because of the safety and security.
-But unfortunately (I dont see it as unfortunate now) I had some roadblocks in finding employment after college and it opened my eyes to a lot.
-For the most part, those employed by corporate are just filling quotas.
-This is not to take away from the talent of engineers, but any competent applicant can be trained into a role player.
-This obviously doesn't include the rare engineers that are more capable than average.
-This means that most engineers are seen as replaceable by their companies, which has been shown worldwide with recent layoffs, hiring freezes, and a lot of treatment people face in gruelling interview processes.

-I'm not saying that a 9-5s are not worth it, because they definitely are.
-My point is that if I had the option to work a stable job or work a stable job while grinding for my own freedom, the latter sounds much more gratifying personally.
+Well, it started off as a random thought.
+Like you see a lot of posts on social of media of $X$ person making $Y$ amount and you start to feel suspicious about whether it's actually possible.
+But recently I've seen enough to start believing that it is.
+Also with how easily accessible information is, I don't think there's a better time to start than right now.

 ## goals.
+The goals are pretty simple.
+To build profitable products from zero while documenting the process through this blog series and also on social media platforms like [YouTube](https://youtube.com/@267dngi) and [Twitter](https://twitter.com/@_dngi).

+Basically just giving regular updates on new products, features in existing products, and changes in userbase, and other key metrics to see if I can make the solo dev lifestyle a success.

+As of now the only the only product I have hosted is '[brandalyze](https://brandalyze.io)' which as of now, is in it's MVP stage.
+So for now, the updates will focus on brandalyze's success.

+So I'll close of this first blog by saying I'm looking forward to the grind and seeing results.
+Also join the waitlist and try brandalyze.